 |Kulturkampf: A contemporary caricature|

 Well, in the end the Catholic Church lost (Prussia was predominantly Protestant anyway) and the result was that both the Catholic and Protestant church (each one in German; we don't have thousands of church organisations) agreed on deals with the state which did indeed include some privileges.
 Religious teaching in schools and the ability to piggyback contributions to the church on the income tax are among these.
-There were some rough times for the church-state relationship especially during the periods of tyranny, but rather little changed for about two decades.
+Rather little changed since.

 This may have come to an end.
 To date, there are two issues that question the relationship of church/spirituality and state: